rackspace/runway/docs/source/runway_config.rst

 *(Note that stating just the module folder name on its own is equivalent to explicitly specifying the folder name as the ``path``.)*

-In this case, Runway *may* deploy the Cloudformation and Serverless modules each into one, two, or all three regions -- or even into none of them.
+In the above example, Runway *may* deploy the Cloudformation and Serverless modules each into one, two, or all three regions -- or even into none of them.
 The particular combinations of modules and regions will depend on the configurations provided for each module, but the regions here the only allowable ones.